Q. What are the fundamentals of X-ray detection technology and how does X-ray work?

 A. Certainly.
 All ScanTrac models will automatically adjust to the conveyor speed without any operator intervention, from crawl all the way to the maximum rated conveyor speed.

-A. InspX ScanTrac X-Ray systems all run on standard 120 V AC power and plug into a standard 3 prong wall outlet.
+A. Peco InspX ScanTrac X-ray systems all run on standard 120 V AC power and plug into a standard 3 prong wall outlet.

-A. Yes, X-Ray systems can be used for check weighing.
+A. Yes, X-ray systems can be used for check weighing.
 The mass of an object can be computed by the number of pixels of product and container in an image.
-The primary advantage of using X-Ray systems for check weigh applications is speed and cost.
-X-Ray systems can handle very high line speeds without any modifications to their software and of course there is no need to spend additional capital on a separate check weigh systems (additionally high speed check weigh systems are extremely expensive).
+The primary advantages of using X-ray systems for check weighing applications are speed and cost.
+X-ray systems can handle very high line speeds without any modifications to their software – there is no need to spend additional capital on separate check weigh systems (additionally high speed check weigh systems are extremely expensive).

 Q. What is the difference between machines built to the IP65 versus the IP69K standard?

 A. These standards refer to the level of enclosure integrity for the cabinet that holds the X-ray system.
 An IP69K enclosure can safely withstand high-pressure, high-temperature steam cleaning and a required option when mandated by the operating environment.
 For additional information please see: http://en.wikipedia.org/wiki/IP_Code